Murray fuels big 3rd quarter run, Nuggets beat Magic 113-104

+Sure, the scores were nice, but the stops were what immensely pleased Nuggets coach Michael Malone.

+”No doubt in my mind the defense was able to fuel the offense and the guys got into a rhythm,” Malone said. ”We never gave up.”

-Murray finished with 33 points, including 13 in the pivotal third quarter.
+Murray finished with 33 points, including 13 in that third quarter.
 Millsap scored 14 of his 15 points during the third in his return from a strained quadriceps.
+Even more, Millsap rattled off Denver’s first 12 points of the second half and launched the game-altering run.

-Trailing 69-50 with 9:18 left in the third, the Nuggets stormed back as they held the Magic scoreless for more than six minutes.
+Trailing 69-50 with 9:18 left in the third, the Nuggets stormed back.
 By the time the pivotal quarter was over, Denver had an 84-76 lead and was on its way to an eighth straight win over the Magic.

+After the game, Malone’s message to Millsap was simple – welcome back.

+”Guys just want to win,” said Millsap, who also had 12 rebounds as he returned after missing two games. ”We weren’t really ourselves in the first half.
+It was sloppy. … Second half, we know what our staple is and that’s on the defensive end.
+We got some stops and got out and ran.”

 Nikola Jokic added 18 points, 12 assists and nine rebounds.